hashicorp/terraform-website/content/source/docs/enterprise-beta/upgrade/index.html.md

 ### 3.b.
 Configure the backend for the legacy environment

-In most cases the backend will already be configured to use the legacy environment.
+In most cases the backend is already configured to use the legacy environment.
+If the CLI commands `push`, `plan`, `apply`, or `state` were ever used, this block is already configured as needed.

 If a remote backend is not already configured with the TFE legacy environment, add the `backend` configuration block.
-If the CLI commands `push`, `plan`, `apply` or the `state` subcommand were ever used, this block is already configured as it is required for those operations.

 ```terraform
 terraform {